Tailhook scandal: Cases

 In late 1992, as the DoDIG investigation progressed, O'Keefe approved prosecutions of Tailhook suspects under what was called a "consolidated disposition authority" (CDA).
-Customarily, in the US military, discipline is handled by the local chain of command.
+Customarily, in the U.S. military, discipline is handled by the local chain of command.
 Under a CDA, however, all prosecutions over a specific incident or matter are handled by the same convening authority.
 The purpose was to make any punishments more consistent, and to avoid conflicts of interest that could arise if local chains of command included senior officers who had also attended Tailhook.

 The Department of the Navy established separate CDA's for Navy and Marine officers.
-The Navy CDA, established on January 30, 1993, was headed by Commander, Naval Surface Forces Atlantic Vice Admiral J. Paul Reason.
+The Navy CDA, established on January 30, 1993, was headed by Commander, Naval Surface Force Atlantic Vice Admiral J. Paul Reason.
 Reason's legal team worked from Naval Amphibious Base Little Creek and hearings were held at Naval Station Norfolk.

 The Marine CDA, stood up on February 4, 1993, was presided over by Lieutenant General Charles C. Krulak and located at Marine Corps Base Quantico.

 On February 23, 1993, although its investigation had not officially closed, the DoDIG agreed to deliver its Tailhook case files to Navy attorneys to review in preparation for prosecutions.
 At that time, the DoDIG/DCIS had compiled files on 300 officers.
 The DoDIG considered 160 of the cases as not worthy of prosecution and held onto them for the time being before giving them to the Navy in May 1993.
 Of the remaining 140 suspects whose files were turned over in February, 118 were Navy officers and 22 were Marines.
 The DoDIG also had 35 files on the flag officers who had attended Tailhook 1991 that it kept separate from the other 300 cases.

 Reports differ on what happened to the 35 flag officer files.
 Mancuso stated that the files were delivered to Kelso's office (who at that time was acting Secretary of the Navy), but Kelso's staff claimed that the files were kept by the office of Secretary of Defense Les Aspin.
-The location of the flag officer files was a sensitive issue, as one of the cases involved Kelso (see below).
+The location of the flag officer files was a sensitive issue, as one of the cases involved Kelso.